bauerca/drag-sort-listview/README.md

 which tells DSLV which child View is responsible for initiating the item drag.
 You will notice that `@id` is used rather than `@+id`.
-This is because the demo project references the DSLV as an external Android library, in which case the id named `drag` is already defined.
+This is because the demo project references the DSLV as an external Android library, in which the id named `drag` is already defined.
+In fact, when used as a standalone library, the DSLV cannot access ids defined by the dependent app.

 Okay, maybe not all fluff; the above layout file is an example of how DSLV can handle arbitrary list item heights!
 Notice that the enclosing LinearLayout uses `"wrap_content"` as its layout_height.
+This means the height of the list item is determined by how much text is in there.
+Check out the demo!

 Another way to use the DSLV is by copying the DragSortListView.java file directly into your project.
 In this case, you must also: